 There is a different kind of excitement about Change Day Australia in the count-down to 11 March 2015 than in the lead-up to the 2014 event.

 Last year I felt a nervous anticipation – 2014 was the inaugural Change Day in Australia to which a smallish band of passionate people, including me, had dedicated a lot of time and effort.
 We have a pretty good health system in Australia in lots of ways but it absolutely can be better.
 Would people come on board?
-Change Day is all about doing something better together – the FAQ is a good overview if you crave more information.
+Change Day is all about doing something better together.

 Over 15 000 wonderful pledges were lodged in 2014 in which people committed to things they could do to improve health ranging from